Impact on Pensions

 As of 2027, the total disability pension (including the projected pension component) will be adjusted with the life expectancy coefficient.
 The retirement age will be linked to life expectancy and the life expectancy coefficient will be mitigated.

-Based on Statistics Finland’s population forecasts, the Finnish Centre for Pensions projects the life expectancy coefficient to be used in projections of earnings-related pensions.
-The forecasts are updated after Statistics Finland publishes its population forecast (currently every three years).
+Based on Statistics Finland’s population projection, the Finnish Centre for Pensions projects the life expectancy coefficient to be used in earnings-related pension assessments.
+The forecasts are updated with annually realised mortality figures and possible new population projections of Statistics Finland.

-The effects of the life expectancy coefficient have been taken into account when calculating the pension amounts presented on the pension record.
+The impact of the life expectancy coefficient is included in pension amounts calculated for the pension record.

 The life expectancy coefficient is not applied in the following cases: